 More From the Classroom: Poker Profit from Tricky Situations

 OK, let’s continue with our classroom lectures.
-In the previous two columns, I have taken the speakers notes that I pass out at my Tuesday Sessions and enhance them especially for Card Player.
+In the previous two columns, I have taken the speakers notes that I pass out at my Tuesday Sessions and enhanced them especially for Card Player.
 These 40-minute classroom lectures are designed to add a new weapon each weak to your poker arsenal.

 We’ll look at the fourth Tuesday Session, held October 20, 1998.
 The title was…

 “Handling Tricky Situations”

 People make key mistakes in hold ’em about whether to bet a pair of the second-highest rank on the board.
 You should not be afraid to make that bet into one or two opponents when you’re first to act.
 If you only bet top pair, you are being too conservative.

 However, you should routinely check second pair, even with a good kicker, if players behind you bluff too frequently or are especially deceptive.
 The bigger your kicker, the more likely you should be to bet.
 You need to mix it up, though.
 Sometimes check; sometimes bet.
 You should be more willing to bet second pair if the top board card is small, such as 10-8-4, than if it’s large, such as A-8-4.
 (Of course, there are only a few situations when you would hold a pair of eights after the flop.)

 It’s easy to go overboard once you give yourself permission to bet second pair, so you need to strike a happy balance.
 Against typical opponents, betting about half the time or a little less will adequately mix up your strategy, add to your aura of deceptiveness, and enhance your overall profit.